Ignaz Maybaum

-Ignaz Maybaum (2 March 1897, Vienna – 1976) was a rabbi and 20th-century liberal Jewish theologian.
+Ignaz Maybaum (2 March 1897 – 12 June 1976) was a rabbi and 20th-century liberal Jewish theologian.

 Life

 Maybaum was born in Vienna in 1897.
+His uncle was the rabbi Sigmund Maybaum.
 He studied in Berlin at the Hochschule für die Wissenschaft des Judentums, where he was ordained as a rabbi in 1926.
 He took rabbinic posts in Bingen, Frankfurt an der Oder and Berlin.
 He was a disciple of Franz Rosenzweig.

 In 1935 he was arrested by the Gestapo, spending six weeks in prison before being released.
 Leaving Germany in 1938, Maybaum was given work in the United Synagogue by the British Chief Rabbi, Joseph Hertz.
 His mother and sisters were killed in the Holocaust.

 In 1949 he became rabbi of Edgware and District Reform Synagogue.
 From 1956 until his retirement in 1963, he lectured in homiletics and theology at Leo Baeck College.
 He was also active in inter-religious dialogue.
 His students include Nicholas de Lange.